Is Grammarly Accurate? (a Proofreader Tells All)

 If I didn’t want Grammarly to flag those terms every time they came up, I could have added them to my dictionary once I was sure of the correct spelling.

 4) Turn off writing preferences as needed.
-(Grammarly Premium only)
+(Grammarly Pro only)

-Grammarly Premium allows you to turn off writing preferences you don’t want.
+Grammarly Pro allows you to turn off writing preferences you don’t want.

-The screenshot below shows the first several preferences.
+Below are the first several preferences from a long list that can be toggled on or off.
 Each one comes with an explanation so you know precisely what Grammarly will recommend.

 One Final Tip: Help Grammarly to Help You